Pylons-tech/pylons_sdk/SDK-tutorial.md

 pylonscli tx pylons create-account --from cosmos1fun8le2dxrclr633psv7gke6wtlycunnm8dlm7 --keyring-backend=test
 ```

 For the `from` flag, you should give the address of the key genereated.
-We used the address of `test` key.
+We used the address of `jack` key.

 Press `y` for the confirm line.